Støre cabinet: Tonje Brenna

-In June 2023, Verdens Gang revealed that Brenna had approved in May for a close friend, Frode Elgesem, to become a member of the central board of Wergelandsenteret who provides funds to Utøya AS, where her former spouse Martin Henriksen sits as a member.
+In June 2023, Verdens Gang revealed that Brenna had approved in May that a close friend, Frode Elgesem, should become a member of the central board of Wergelandsenteret who provides funds to Utøya AS, where her former spouse Martin Henriksen sits as a member.
 Brenna admitted to not having considered her impartiality, and reported the matter to the Storting's Standing Committee on Scrutiny and Constitutional Affairs and also asked for an interim minister to assume her duties while the matter is being investigated.
 International development minister Anne Beathe Tvinnereim was appointed interim minister and handled cases were Brenna had not been impartial.
 Unlike other cabinet members who faced scandals, Brenna was kept in place until being appointed minister of labour and social inclusion in the October 2023 reshuffle.

 In February 2024, Brenna was criticised by the Standing Committee on Scrutiny and Constitutional Affairs for her mishandling of partiality in the distribution of monetary support to the Rafto foundation, Wergeland - centre and Utøya AS.
 She was also criticised for her appointment of a close friend to the board of the company.
 Her former spouse as well as two of her close friends were already members of the board, in addition to the close friend she was in the process of appointing before recusing herself for not being impartial to the matter.
 On 3 April, the committee announced that it would be seeking to determine whether she had broken her duty to inform parliament in regards to providing accurate and relevant information pertaining to the case.
-According to Aftenposten, Brenna has been given until the 12 April to respond to their questions regarding the matter.
+According to Aftenposten, Brenna was given until 12 April to respond to its questions regarding the matter.

 Anette Trettebergstuen

-Mere 24 hours following the revelations about Tonje Brenna, Nettavisen revealed that Trettebergstuen had been involved in a similar case when she appointed two colleagues from the Labour Party to the board of Norsk Tipping, one of which was appointed chair of the board.
+A day after the revelations about Tonje Brenna, Nettavisen revealed that Trettebergstuen had been involved in a similar case when she appointed two colleagues from the Labour Party to the board of Norsk Tipping, one of which was appointed chair of the board.
 Trettebergstuen confirmed that she had evaluated her impartiality when it came to the appointment of one of them, Thomas Breen, but not the other, Sylvia Brustad.
-She reasoned that her relation to Brustad wasn't strong enough to warrant an impartiality assessment.
+She reasoned that her relation to Brustad was not strong enough to warrant an impartiality assessment.
 Two days later, Aftenposten revealed that Trettebergstuen had earlier in June nominated close friend Renate Larsen to the board of the Oslo Opera House.
 The newspaper also revealed that she had made two other appointments as well without impartiality considerations, one of which is also a godparent to her son.
 At a press conference the same day, Trettebergstuen announced that she would resign as culture minister.
 She formally resigned on 28 June and was succeeded by Lubna Jaffery.